Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: System Model and Problem Formulation

 \subsection{Channel Model}

 In this paper, we consider narrow-band channels with slow fading and focus on one quasi-static fading block.
 As we have mentioned, the channel vector between each user and the BS is determined by the propagation environment and the position of MA.
 For simplicity, we assume that the far-field condition is satisfied between the BS and users, where the sizes of moving regions ($\mathcal{C}_{k}$) for the users and the UPA of the BS are much smaller than the signal propagation distance.
 Under this assumption, the plane-wave model can be used to form the field response from the MA region of each user to the UPA of the BS.
-In particular, the angle of departure (AoD), the angle of arrival (AoA), and the amplitude of the complex coefficient for each channel path between the BS and each user do not change for different positions of the MA in its corresponding region, while only the phase of the channel path varies with the MA position \cite{zhu2022MAmodel}.
+In particular, the angle of departure (AoD), the angle of arrival (AoA), and the amplitude of the complex coefficient for each channel path between the BS and each user do not change for different positions of the MA in its corresponding region\footnote{In this paper, we assume that each MA is omnidirectional and has a fixed orientation at each user, where only the position of the MA can be changed.
+The joint optimization of MA's position and orientation will be an interesting topic worthy of further investigation.}, while only the phase of the channel path varies with the MA position \cite{zhu2022MAmodel}.